 Discover Bavaria on this all-inclusive tour, featuring excursions to beautiful Lindau, Lake Constance and fairytale Neuschwanstein Castle, with time to explore medieval Rothenburg, the highlight of the Romantic Road.

-The following day is at leisure to explore Langenau and the surrounding area.
-Originally a Roman settlement, Langenau is one of the largest towns in the Alb-Donau region of southern Germany and sits in the shadow of the impressive Swabian Alb mountain range.
-The historic towns attractions include the fourteenth century Church of St Martin, the Pﬂeghofsall cultural centre and the Museum of Local History.
-Nearby Ulm is also well worth a visit; the birthplace of Albert Einstein, Ulm has multiple claims to fame including a Guinness World Record for the world's most crooked house and the world's highest steeple at the top of its beautiful minster.
-Here, you can ﬁnd cobbled streets, pleasant walks alongside the River Danube, and the 14th century 'Rathaus' or Town Hall, with its stunning facade and astronomical clock dating back to the 16th century.
+Day 2 is at leisure in Langenau and the surrounding area.
+Originally a Roman settlement, Langenau is one of the largest towns in the Alb-Donau region of southern Germany, and sits in the shadow of the impressive Swabian Alb mountain range.
+The historic town's attractions include the 14th-century Church of St Martin, the Pfleghofsall Cultural Centre and the Museum of Local History.
+Nearby Ulm is also well worth a visit; the birthplace of Albert Einstein, Ulm has multiple claims to fame including a Guinness World Record for the world's most crooked house, and the world's highest steeple at the top of its beautiful minster.
+Wander the cobbled streets, enjoying pleasant walks along the River Danube and the 14th-century 'Rathaus' or Town Hall, with its stunning façade and astronomical clock dating back to the 16th century.
 Otherwise, visit the Steiff Museum in Giengen, home of the Teddy Bear.

-Visit Lindau today, on a small island in Lake Constance.
-This historical, pretty town dates back to the 15th century, and boasts breathtaking views over the water towards the Swiss and Austrian Alps.
-You are free to explore the medieval town.
 Perhaps pay a visit to the Mangentrum, a 13th century building that once served as a lighthouse for the lake, now adorned with a colourful tiled roof following a lightning strike in the 1970s.
-Another option is the Haus zum Cavazzen, a former city palace turned museum and reportedly the most beautiful house on Lake Constance.
+Another option is the Haus zum Cavazzen, a former city palace that has been turned into a museum.
+It is reportedly the most beautiful house on Lake Constance.
 Dating back to the 16th century, the palace now serves as a museum of Lindau's history.

-After breakfast, you take a coach to Ulm before continuing to Cologne and Brussels.
-Here you connect with the Eurostar service back to St Pancras International in London, where your tour concludes.
+After breakfast, take a coach to Ulm before continuing by rail to Cologne and Brussels.
+Here, connect with the Eurostar service back to London St Pancras, where your tour concludes.

 Please note that while every departure of this tour will feature the same excursions, the order may differ from that shown above.